swa72/home-assistant/README-powermeter.md

 * Grafana/Influxdb

 ## Energy dashboard
-For HA's energy dashboard to work I had to add
+For HA's energy dashboard to work I had to set
 ```
-sensor.smlreadertotalenergyconsumption:
   device_class: energy
   state_class: total_increasing
 ```
-to my `customize.yaml` file.
+to my `power.yaml` file.
 Finally, I just used "Configuration | Energy | Electricity grid" to add the sensor, waited for a couple of hours and it showed up.
 ## Utility meter integration
 I have simply added
 ```